Table Of Contents

 - Direction to get to Minh Mang Tomb

 - How to get there?

-Minh Mang Tomb also called Hiếu Lăng (孝陵) is the royal tomb of the 2nd emperor of the Nguyen dynasty, Minh Mang emperor.
-Lies on Cam Khe mount, near the junction of Bang Lang; is the confluence of the two sides of the Perfume River, 12 km from Hue Citadel.
-Tomb of Minh Mang built in 3 years from1840 to 1843, with ten thousand workers and soldiers.
+Minh Mang Tomb also called Hiếu Lăng (孝陵) is the royal tomb of the 2nd emperor of the Nguyen dynasty.
+Lies on Cam Khe mount, near the junction of Bang Lang, the confluence of the two sides of the Perfume River, 12 km from Hue Citadel.
+The Tomb of Minh Mang built in 3 years from1840 to 1843, with ten thousand workers and soldiers.

 Tomb Of Minh Mang History

-February 1840, Minh Mang emperor came to the throne, after 7 years, he ordered Fengshui tellers finding the best place to build the tomb.
-It took 14 years until 1840, Minh Mang emperor chose the current site to build his royal.
-He also chose the plan and design for his tomb and the construction started in 1840.
-While the construction lasted 1 year, Minh Mang got sick and passed away.
-Thieu Tri emperor, the successor followed exactly the plan to build and completed in 1843.
+In February 1820, the Minh Mang emperor came to the throne.
+After 7 years, he ordered Fengshui tellers to find the best place to build the tomb.
+It took 14 years until 1840, Minh Mang emperor chose the current site to build his royal tomb.
+He also chose the plan and design himself for his tomb and the construction started in 1840.
+While it lasted for 1 year, Minh Mang got sick and passed away.
+Thieu Tri emperor, the successor followed exactly the old plan to complete it in 1843.

 From a mountainous area of wilderness, through the hand of labor and creativity of Vietnamese has formed a great mausoleum, just brilliant in architecture, just in harmony with nature and deeply by the value of thought.

 What to see at Minh Mang Tomb?